MISSION STATEMENT

 Tuition Assistance

 St. Catherine of Siena Catholic School participates with Catholic Education Arizona (CEA) for the tuition assistance of individual students.
-The CEA payment is contingent upon the students’ registration in the school.
-Application information for CEA scholarships are available in the school office and are to be sent in to FAIR by April 15th.
+The CEA payment is contingent upon the student’s registration in the school.
+Application information for CEA scholarships is available in the school office and is to be sent into FAIR by April 15th.
 Applications are sent directly to FAIR who will process the application.

-Other tuition assistance organizations are as follows: TOPS, IBE, Brophy Foundation, AZ School Choice Trust, AZ Scholarship Fund and Arizona Leadership Foundation.
-For forms and further information please contact the school office at: 602-276-2241.
+Other tuition assistance organizations are as follows: ESA, TOPS, IBE, Brophy Foundation, AZ School Choice Trust, AZ Scholarship Fund, and Arizona Leadership Foundation.
+For forms and further information please contact the school office at 602-276-2241.

 Late Payments

-It shall be the responsibility of each school family to keep the Principal informed of their need to make any changes in their preferred tuition payment plan, or require adjustments in the amount of tuition to be paid.
-Without such information, the following FACTS policy will apply when tuition payments are missed or received late.
+It shall be the responsibility of each school family to keep the Financial Director informed of their need to make any changes in their preferred tuition payment plan, or require adjustments in the amount of tuition to be paid.

 Admission of Students with Tuition Delinquency